-Utilisation of both of these methods to accelerate cash flows is higher around the middle of ROC compliance periods as the Group has generated a large amount of ROCs but energy suppliers do not yet require ROCs to settle their obligation.
+Utilisation of both of these methods to accelerate cash flows is higher around the middle of ROC compliance periods (1 April to 31 March) as the Group has generated a large amount of ROCs but energy suppliers do not yet require ROCs to settle their obligation.
 At the start of the compliance period the Group has not generated large amounts of ROCs, and towards the end of the compliance period energy suppliers are purchasing ROCs to settle their obligation, therefore utilisation of these methods is lower as the Group has less ROCs available.

 From time to time, where market conditions change, the Group can rebase foreign currency contracts (including cross-currency interest rate swaps).
 In 2021, this generated a working capital outflow of £32.0 million (2020: £26.7 million outflow) due to less cash being released from rebased trades at the end of 2021 than in the prior year.
 This is reflected as an adjustment to derivative remeasurements in the table on page 224.
 The total cash benefit released from related trades that remained outstanding at 31 December 2021 was £48.1 million (2020: £80.1 million).
 This cash benefit is made up of £nil (2020: £24.4 million) released from foreign currency contracts and £48.1 million (2020: £55.7 million) from cross-currency interest rate swaps.

 The Customers business has access to a £200.0 million facility which enables it to accelerate cash flows associated with amounts receivable from energy supply customers on a non-recourse basis, which generated a net cash inflow of £30.0 million in the year ended 31 December 2021 (2020: net cash inflow of £7.8 million), reflected as a reduction in receivables in the table on page 224.
 Utilisation of the facility was £200.0 million at 31 December 2021 (2020: £170.0 million).